The Clear Edge

 Problem 3: “Validation takes too long, I’ll just build it”

-Speed comes from building the RIGHT thing, not building FAST.
+• What it really means: Speed comes from building the right offer, not building faster.

 Problem 4: “My audience is unique, validation won’t work for them”